 Included:

-Note: The holidays for the Ascension of Jesus, Corpus Christi, and the Sacred Heart belong to category #2 but, according to the law, they should also be moved to the following Monday.
-However, for the purposes of calculation, it is not necessary to take this into account because the rule of adding days from Easter Sunday is sufficient to ensure that they fall on a Monday.
+Note: The holidays for the Ascension of Jesus, Corpus Christi and the Sacred Heart belong to category #2, but according to the law, they should also be moved to the following Monday.
+However, for calculation purposes, it is not necessary to take this into account because the rule of adding days from Easter Sunday ensures they fall on a Monday.
 Example 4 clarifies this situation.

 In order to determine the date of any holiday for a specific year, it is essential to know its calculation category and reference date.
 Additionally, if the calculation is based on Easter Sunday, it is necessary to know the number of days that need to be added or subtracted to obtain the final date.